U.S. faces risk of government shutdown as Trump balks at COVID-19 relief deal | Politics

 U.S. faces risk of government shutdown as Trump balks at COVID-19 relief deal

-Americans on Wednesday faced the prospect of a government shutdown during a pandemic as outgoing President Donald Trump, angry at his fellow Republicans in Congress, threatened not to sign a $2.3 trillion government funding and coronavirus aid package.
-The package, including $892 billion for relief from the coronavirus crisis, ended months of negotiations between congressional Republicans and Democrats.
+Americans on Wednesday faced the prospect of a government shutdown during a pandemic as outgoing President Donald Trump, angry at his fellow Republicans in Congress, demanded dramatic changes to a $2.3 trillion government funding and coronavirus aid package.
+The package, which includes $892 billion for relief from the coronavirus crisis, passed both chambers of Congress on Monday after months of negotiations between Republicans and Democrats.

-It also pays for government operations through September 2021, so if Trump blocks it then large parts of the U.S. government will start to shut down next week for lack of funds.
-Trump, in a video posted to social media on Tuesday evening, surprised some of his closest officials by demanding the bill be revised to include $2,000 payments to each American, more than triple the $600 per person included in it.
+It also pays for government operations through September 2021, so if Trump blocks it large parts of the U.S. government will start to shut down next week for lack of funds.
+Trump, in a video posted to social media on Tuesday evening, surprised some of his closest officials by demanding lawmakers change the bill to include $2,000 payments to each American, more than triple the $600 per person provided.

-A source familiar with the situation said aides thought they had talked Trump out of the $2,000 demand last week, only to learn he had not given up when he posted the video.
-That surprised even his Treasury secretary, Steven Mnuchin, who took part in the talks and backed the $600 figure.
-Trump was irked when Senate Majority Leader Mitch McConnell, the top Republican in Congress, last week acknowledged Democrat Joe Biden's defeat of Trump in their November election contest, another source said.
+A source familiar with the situation said aides thought they had talked Trump out of the $2,000 demand last week.
+The video surprised even Treasury Secretary Steven Mnuchin who took part in the talks and backed the $600 figure.
+Trump was irked when Senate Majority Leader Mitch McConnell, Congress's top Republican, last week acknowledged Democrat Joe Biden's defeat of Trump in the November election, another source said.
 Biden is due to take office on Jan.
 20.

 A funding lapse would furlough millions of federal workers and shut down wide swaths of the U.S. government at a time when it is rushing to distribute two coronavirus vaccines and contend with a massive hack that officials ascribe to Russia, but which Moscow denies.
 Trump has also threatened to veto a $740 billion defense-policy bill, which has passed every year since 1961.